astorfi/TensorFlow-World/docs/tutorials/1-basics/variables/README.rst

 Noted that custom initialization does not mean that we don't need to initialize other variables!
 All variables that some operations will be done upon them over the graph, must be initialized or restored from saved variables.
-This only let's us to realize how we can initialize specific variables by hand.
+This only allows us to realize how we can initialize specific variables by hand.

 Golobal variable initialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All variables can be initialized at once using the
 tf.global\_variables\_initializer().
-This op must be run after the model
+This op must be run after the model constructed.
-being fully constructed.
 The script is as below:

 .. code:: python